EMD F40PH: History

 Amtrak ordered its first 30 EMD F40PHs on May 8, 1975.
 The first of the new locomotives entered service on April 9, 1976.
-Amtrak intended the locomotives for short routes such as the San Diegan in California and Northeast Corridor services in the then non-electrified route portion between New Haven, Connecticut and Boston, Massachusetts.
+Amtrak intended the locomotives for short routes such as the San Diegan in California and Northeast Corridor services in the then non-electrified route portion between New Haven, Connecticut, and Boston, Massachusetts.

-The long-distance routes were protected by the then-new EMD SDP40F, described by J. David Ingles in late 1975 as the "stars of Amtrak's long-distance trains".
-However, two events led to a major change in thinking within Amtrak regarding the EMD SDP40F.
-The first event was a sharp decline in the mechanical reliability of the EMD SDP40F, including several derailments.
+The long-distance routes were served by the then-new EMD SDP40F, described by J. David Ingles in late 1975 as the "stars of Amtrak's long-distance trains".
+However, two events led to a major change in thinking within Amtrak regarding the SDP40F.
+The first event was a sharp decline in the mechanical reliability of the SDP40F, including several derailments.
 The second event was the unusually harsh winter of 1976–1977, which sidelined many of Amtrak's aging steam-heated coaches.
 Amtrak suspended numerous routes and pressed the new HEP-equipped Amfleet I coaches, designed for short runs, into service.
 The F40PH, with its built-in HEP generator, was the natural choice to haul these coaches.
 As problems with the EMD SDP40F mounted, Amtrak adopted the F40PH as its long-term solution nationwide for diesel engine service.

 In the spring of 1977 Amtrak traded 40 EMD SDP40Fs back to EMD.
 Components including the prime mover were installed into an EMD F40PH frame.
 The 40 rebuilt locomotives, designated F40PHR, were identical to new-build EMD F40PHs, incorporating the larger fuel tank and more powerful HEP generator which had become standard.

 Amtrak ultimately acquired 132 F40PHRs in this manner — which combined with new orders between 1975 and 1988 and with the purchase of six GMD F40PHs from GO Transit in 1990 — led to a fleet of 216 locomotives, the country's largest fleet.
 (Note: Graham-White and Weil do not list Nos.
-401–409 as F40PHRs; this is contradicted by Cook, Simon and Warner, and Holland.)
+401–409 as F40PHRs; this is contradicted by Cook, Simon and Warner, Holland, and Lloyd.)